jakorten/T-962-improvements/MODIFICATIONS.md

 I bought the T-962 by Elektor which already has the following improvements:
  - Paper tape removed and welding blanket installed
+ - Earth of socket connected properly to chasis (tested with multimeter)

 # Additions
 I added a junction DS18B20 cold-junction sensor.
 Note: you don't need to scape off any PCB layers but can just use the GND pad of other parts (e.g. the 8 pin unsoldered SOIC device).
 Use your multimeter to see which pins are grounded.